-I am more at home in the woods than in a crowd; I hold the area in western Massachusetts close to my heart.
-I live in Shelburne Falls, Massachusetts, along the Deerfield River.
+“I am more at home in the woods than in a crowd”, Polly says, “and hold the area in western Massachusetts along the Deerfield River close to my heart.
 Local woodlands, the river, and my own backyard where I grow native plants provide me with much of my subject matter.
 As I love to experiment with media, I incorporate a variety of non- traditional techniques along with the traditional in order to achieve the effect I want.
-The majority of my pieces depict a collaged foreground of realistic wildflowers or birds against an impressionistic background.
+The majority of my pieces depict a collaged foreground of realistic wildflowers, birds or birches against an impressionistic background.
 Sometimes I slip into abstraction or whimsy, or straight landscape.